Quantifying intrinsic causal contributions via structure preserving interventions: SOME PROPERTIES OF ICC

 The corresponding DAG reads $X \rightarrow \tilde{X} \rightarrow Y$.
 From a physicists perspective, such a refinement of the description should always be possible because any causal influence propagates via a signal that can be inspected right after it leaves the source.
-The following result (shown in the appendix) shows that \eqref{eq:fcmchain1} to \eqref{eq:fcmchain3} entail the same value for $ICC_\psi^{Sh}(X \to Y)$ as \eqref{eq:ce} because the `dummy' noise variable $N_{\tilde{X}}$ corresponding to $\tilde{X}$ is irrelevant for the contribution of the other nodes: \begin{Lemma}[dummy noise variables] Let $N_1,\dots,N_n$ be noise variables of an FCM $\cM$ with observed nodes $X_1,\dots,X_n$.
-Let $\tilde{\cM}$ be a modified FCM with observed variables $X_1,\dots,X_{n+k}$ and noise variables $N_1,\dots,N_{n+k}$ modeling the same joint distribution on $X_1,\dots,X_n,N_1,\dots,N_n$.
-Assume that the additional noise variables $N_{n+1},\dots,N_{n+k}$ are irrelevant for $X_j$, that is
+Lemma \ref{lem:dummy} in Section \ref{sec:shapley} shows that \eqref{eq:fcmchain1} to \eqref{eq:fcmchain3} entail the same value for $ICC_\psi^{Sh}(X \to Y)$ as \eqref{eq:ce} because the constant `dummy' noise $N_{\tilde{X}}$ corresponding to $\tilde{X}$ is irrelevant for the contribution of the other nodes.